openservicemesh/osm/docs/patterns/certificates.md

 2. Certificates used for service to service communication (one Envoy connects to another) - identifies the services connecting to each other.

 Open Service Mesh supports 3 methods of issuing certificates:
   - using an internal OSM package, called [Tresor](./pkg/certificate/providers/tresor/).
-This is the defualt for a first time installation.
+This is the default for a first time installation.
   - using [Hashicorp Vault](https://www.vaultproject.io/)
   - using [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/)